NNPDF/apfelcomb/README.md

 must be duplicated N\_dat times to correspond to the size of the COMMONDATA file.
 The + operator is typically used to compensate for missing subgrids, for example when a COMMONDATA file begins with several datapoints that cannot yet be computed from theory, the + operator can be used to 'skip' those points.
 The N operator is used to perform unit conversions or the like.

+### Important note on committing changes
+If you have made a modification to the apfelcomb.db database, once you are happy with it you *must* export it to the plain-text dump file at `db/apfelcomb.dat`.
+This file must then be committed.
+It is important to note that the binary sqlite database is not stored in the repository.

 ### Compound files and C-factors